Video Game: Madagascar

 - Simon Says Minigame: Plenty of examples.
 The straightest is probably one during the volcano segment, when Julian must enter dance-off to avoid being sacrificed before the shark falls in there.

-- Spin Attack: Melville’s secondary attack is to spin his legs around.
+- Spin Attack: Melman’s secondary attack is to spin his legs around.

-- Stomach of Holding: Penguin Rico specialises in this: it even gets lampshaded during the game on one occasion.
+- Stomach of Holding: Penguin Rico specializes in this: it even gets lampshaded during the game on one occasion.

 - Super Drowning Skills: Everyone besides Gloria dies as soon as they touch the water’s surface.